-On the server side, we implemented the algorithms computing Mar and Hull, and the processing techniques introduced in Section 3.
-To compare with S-CN, we also implemented the query processing component for unicast and message grouping component for multicast.
+Implementation Details On the server side, we implemented all processing techniques in Section 3.
 The server module supports well-defined network interfaces to a regular network for unicast and multicast, and CAN for S-CN.
 On the network side, we have implemented a network simulator for a large-scale publish/subscribe system.
-The first phase of network simulation generates application-level routing details that are used by a second phase which can accept any topology generated using INET [10], an Internet-like network topology.
+The first phase of network simulation generates application-level routing details that are used by a second phase which can accept any topology generated using INET [10], an Internet-like network topology generator.
+This phase performs a link-level simulation of the network topology.
 We support a number of dissemination styles, as discussed next.